Owner and Managing Director – Control Mouse Media, LLC

-I run my own media & consulting business helping small business owners and non-fiction authors build their audience using a content strategy.
+I run a media production & training business helping small business owners of all types – including writers and other creatives – build their audience using a carefully-constructed content strategy.

-- I am a longtime publishing veteran who has helped hundreds of authors realize their ideas from concept to completion.
+- I am a longtime publishing veteran who has helped hundreds of authors realize their ideas.

 - I am an entrepreneur who has helped build early-stage startups from the ground up.

-- I am a writer, so I understand the creative’s perspective as well as the business side.
+- I am a writer and musician, so I understand the creative’s perspective as well as the business side.

 - I am an educator, teaching content strategy to my audience, my clients, and my students.